This post was most recently updated on August 31st, 2022.9 min read.

 So it’s almost legit!
 Just don’t upload anything sensitive or valuable.
 But is it worth it?

 Okay – you’re not worried about giving away your data to be hosted by some random internet people, you’re not worried about license infringements, and don’t care about possibly losing your data.
 The only thing you’re after, is value – and you want to know, is this a value deal?
 Let’s calculate!

 After all, it’s a lifetime subscription, and lifetime subscriptions for a small fee are awesome!
-But long do you have for your “lifetime subscription”, if you buy now?
+How long do you have for your “lifetime subscription” if you buy now?

 Let’s see… If the business is viable for 11 months, and they started in September – you should be good until next July-August.
 So if you buy RIGHT NOW, you still have almost 8 months with that $75.
 That’s about $9 per month.

 Or, alternatively, you could just buy a full year for $99 from Microsoft, and not let some internet weirdos steal all of your data.
 Also, that’s just $8 per month.

 Lastly, while DigitalUpgradesStudios is a good example of such a license broker, they’re certainly not the only one.
 You’ll find these same scams also on eBay and other marketplaces.
 The sellers tend to disappear after a while, though.
 I wonder why…